Alexmhack/postgresql_local/README.md

 NOTE: the returned values from engine.execute is a iterable so we can use for loop to get all the data and also use dot notation to get specific columns from table.

+# Inserting data from files
+Suppose we have a large csv file which is in the order that we want which is

+origin, destination, duration

+then we can just run a for loop for the whole file and start making insertions into our file.
+We have made inserting_csv_data.py in which we run make a reader from the csv module in python for handling csv file data, that reader has the columns in the sequence so we just run a for loop and insert data in our sql query

+The sql query for inserting external data is a little different.
+We need to tell db that we are not yet entering the VALUES by placing a colon in front of the VALUE for example

+VALUES (:origin, :destination, :duration)

+Once we have done this, we need a python dictionary which has key as the VALUE name (origin, destination, duration) and dict values as the values that we want to enter into the VALUES.

+Don't forget to commit the database once we have inserted our values, only after that our changes will be reflected